 Sharing Your Research Results – Today’s technologies give us many ways to share results without writing a full book.
 Let’s discuss creative ways to share even small discoveries that might interest your living family members.

-Starting Your Genealogy – Topics include basic genealogical forms, where to research, tracking your research, and questions to ask living relatives.
+Starting Your Family History Research– Topics include basic genealogical forms, where to research, tracking your research, and questions to ask living relatives.

 Working with Census Reports – The purpose of the census, the instructions and methods for the enumerators, and the hidden gems you find when reading the entire page and putting your ancestors’ information into historical context.
 Each leads to additional sources to be researched for verification and added information.